 These are my 4 favorite workout routines for fighting acid:

-Practicing yoga relieves stress that can build up acid in the body and also encourages deep breathing, a naturally detoxifying, alkalizing practice.
+Practicing yoga relieves stress that can build up acid in the body.
+It also encourages deep breathing, a naturally detoxifying, alkalizing practice.

 If you prefer exercise that really gets you moving, trampoline fitness might be perfect for you.
 Classes on rebounders and at trampoline parks are springing up all over the country, so be on the lookout for jumping fitness options in your area.